 Continue your usual activities if possible, and find ways to work around your epilepsy so you can maintain your lifestyle.

-For instance, if you’re no longer allowed to drive because you have seizures, you may decide to move to an area that’s walkable or has good public transportation or use ride-share services so you can still get around.
+For instance, if you’re no longer allowed to drive because you have seizures, you may decide to move to an area that’s walkable or has good public transportation, or use ride-share services so you can still get around.

-- Learn about their condition.
+- Endeavor to learn about their condition.

 - Make a list of their medications, doctors’ appointments, and other important medical information.

 If you need help, reach out to their doctor or an epilepsy support group.
 The Epilepsy Foundation is another helpful resource.
+However, it’s important to note that the foundation is an advocacy group, and may maintain bias on specific topics.

 - Get plenty of sleep.